CodeToExpress/dailycodebase/day41/README.md

 # Day 41 - Implement a Queue

 Just like a stack, queue is also a linear data structure which follows a particular order in which the operations are performed.
-The order is called FIFO (First In First Out) which means the first element to enter the queue will be the last one to exit
+The order is called FIFO (First In First Out) which means the first element to enter the queue will be the first one to exit

 There are many real-life examples of a queue, and the most common one of them is the real queue.
 It can be a queue of people waiting at billing counter, or a queue of people waiting at a ticket counter etc.